-Uganda Travel Month (Trip Three): Exploring The Marvel That Is Queen Elizabeth National Park
+Uganda Travel Month (Trip 3): Exploring Queen Elizabeth National Park

 October 2018 was getting a little more intense and yet again exciting; The third trip of the Uganda Travel Month 2018 was destined for the greater southwestern Uganda to conquer Queen Elizabeth National Park for three days and two nights.